mbursztein/NovaceneAI/wp-content/plugins/wpcf7-redirect/readme.txt

 = Does this plugin uses "on_sent_ok" additional setting? =

 No. One of the reasons we developed this plugin, is because on_send_ok is now deprecated, and is going to be abolished by the end of 2017.
 This plugin is the only redirect plugin for Contact Form 7 that has been updated to use [DOM events](https://contactform7.com/dom-events/) to perform redirect, as Contact Form 7 developer Takayuki Miyoshi recommends.

 == Screenshots ==

 1. Redirect Settings tab

 == Changelog ==

+= 1.3.7 =
+* Show pages hierarchy in page select dropdown.

 = 1.3.6 =
 * Fixed a bug: Redirection for legacy browsers (non-ajax) not working when using external url.